tlmatjuda/shortest-path-app/README.md

 To access or use these APIs please see the follwing information :

-* **SOAP** : You can get the WSDL by accessing this url : `http://localhost:8003/interstellar/soap/shortest-path.wsdl` and the service is running on `http://localhost:8003/interstellar/soap`.
 * **REST** : This is for managing the Planets & Routes Entities, with the base path at : `http://localhost:8003/interstellar/rest`

 There's a Postman collection for both Web Service types in the `src/test/resources` where the filename is : `Shortest Path API.postman_collection.json`